 Yes, it does!

-So it the case with any leather product you buy.
+This is the case with any leather product you buy.
 After all, it's an animal's skin.
 But perfectly tanned goat leather doesn't usually disappoint with a foul smell.
-One may encounter a bad smell from fresh goat leather product, but it is easy to get rid of that foulness.
+One may encounter a bad smell from fresh goat leather products, but it is easy to get rid of that foulness.
 Sodium bicarbonate or baking soda are perfect neutralizers to remove it.
 With regular use and proper leather care, the goat leather product smell usually fades away.

-There are many areas where goat leather fairs better than cow leather.
+There are many areas where goat leather is better than cow leather.
 Nowadays, many big brands are switching to goat leather for their products.
-Here are the reasons why in goat leather vs cow leather battle, goat hide will win:
+Here are the reasons why, in the goat leather vs. cow leather battle, goat hide will win:

 - Goat hide is suppler and softer than cowhide.

-- Goat leather is durable than cowhide because it is water-resistant.
+- Goat leather is more durable than cowhide because it is water-resistant.

 - The thinner size of goat leather makes it lighter than cowhide.